Cross Faded: Understanding the Meaning, Symptoms and Risks

 Unfortunately, you’ll have to throw up until your body says stop.
 Drinking small sips of water every few minutes may help.
 Laying on cool bathroom tiles can help, but that's purely anecdotal.

 Don't mix your substances.
 Choose one and stick with it for the occasion/evening.
-If you insist on combining the two, monitor your dosage carefully, don't overconsume and drink lots of water.
+If you insist on combining the two, monitor your dosage carefully, don't overconsume, and drink a lot of water.

-Can you get crossfaded from THC-infused alcoholic beverages?
+Can I get crossfaded from THC-infused alcoholic beverages?

 The information in this article and any included images or charts are for educational purposes only.
 This information is neither a substitute for, nor does it replace, professional legal advice or medical advice, diagnosis, or treatment.
 If you have any concerns or questions about laws, regulations, or your health, you should always consult with an attorney, physician or other licensed professional.